 Treating patients is a business and like any business, there are times when the advice of a lawyer is needed.
 However, many physicians are unsure when they need a lawyer and what kind.
 A physician would be wise to retain the services of a law firm that regularly handles health care related matters.
-There are four specific times a doctor should make a call to his lawyer when dealing with civil, criminal, contractual, or licensing matters.
+There are four specific times a doctor should make a call to their lawyer when dealing with civil, criminal, contractual, or licensing matters.

 If you or your practice receive any kind of demand letter from an attorney, a cease and desist letter, or something similar, a call to your health care lawyer is a must.
 You should contact your lawyer if your practice has received any kind of official complaints by a visit from the Occupational Safety and Health Administration, the State Department of Human Rights, Department of Labor, or a similar state or federal regulatory agency.
 Often, physicians try to handle these matters themselves, but this is a mistake.
 One serious violation where fines are leveled could bankrupt your practice.

 If law enforcement asks questions, pay an informal visit to your home or that of your employees, do not speak to them without legal counsel.
 They may be investigating someone else, but they could also be investigating you.
 Even if you have done nothing wrong, they can misconstrue information you give them, and the results could have a negative impact.
 Also, if you are presented with anything other than a routine financial audit by an agency, you should have an attorney present.
 Finally, if there is a known HIPPA breach, loss or theft of prescription drugs or pads, theft of funds or property, it is not advised to handle these matters yourself.

 When hiring new employee physicians, bringing in new vendors, establishing new provider agreements, or launching new ancillary services, the practice must be protected by having the newest, legal contracts.
 Even the wording of a contract drafted a year earlier could become a problem if the laws have changed, impacting the specific agreement.